John Scott Russell: Steam carriage

 While in Edinburgh he experimented with steam engines, using a square boiler for which he developed a method of staying the surface of the boiler which became universal.
 The Scottish Steam Carriage Company was formed producing a steam carriage with two cylinders developing 12 horsepower each.
-Six were constructed in 1834, well-sprung and fitted out to high standard, which from March 1834 ran between Glasgow's George Square and the Tontine Hotel in Paisley at hourly intervals at 15 mph.
-The road trustees objected that it wore out the road and placed various obstructions of logs and stones in the road, which actually caused more discomfort for horse-drawn carriages.
-But in July 1834 one of the carriages was overturned and the boiler smashed, causing the death of several passengers.
+Six were constructed in 1834, well-sprung and fitted out to high standard, which from March 1834 ran between Glasgow's George Square and the Tontine Hotel in Paisley at hourly intervals at an average speed of 10 mph.

+The road trustees objected that it wore out the road and put a thick layer of loose stones on the road to obstruct passage.
+Horse-drawn carriages and carts were stopped completely, but the steam carriages got through, After some time, one of the wheels of a steam carriage broke, causing the whole weight of the carriage to bear on the boiler, which was slung below the axles.
+It exploded, killing five.
+The Court of Session interdicted the carriages from running.
 Two of the coaches were sent to London where they ran for a short time between London and Greenwich.